cocoatoucher/Glide/README.md

 glide has its own collision and contact algorithms which is more suitable for precise platformer mechanics compared to using SpriteKit's physicsBody.

 ### 3. Input 🎮⌨️🖱🔲
 Support for Bluetooth and USB game controllers, keyboard, mouse, and touch controls comes out of the box with glide and it is pretty intuitive to use them.
+Learn more about supported input methods [here.](https://github.com/cocoatoucher/Glide/blob/master/Docs/InputMethods.md)

 ### 4. Native game menus